enkidevs/curriculum/python/python-core/meet-python/why-learn-python.md

   print("Don't give up, you're doing great! 🤗")
 ```

-> There's no wrong answers here.
+> There're no wrong answers here.
 The goal is to get you comfortable with reading code :)

 ???